Guilinabaoge/gas-price/src/README.md

 3. Add scroll bar under the horizontal chart, map will change while scroll.
 4. Add menu to select specific day.
 5. Show the name,data,statename at corner when hover.
+6. Zoom map plot each station with brand?